Independent animation: South Korea

 Independent cel animation made in South Korea during the 1980s-90s included Lee Yong-bae's award-winning tale of Sleeping Buddha Wa-Bull (1994) and powerfully political efforts from Choe Jeong-hyeon.

 Brazil

+Anélio Latini's Amazon Symphony (1953), the first animated feature-length film of Brazil, is also the first independent animation from the country.
+It was entirely produced by Anélio in a span of five years, with the help of his brother and with scarce technological resources.

+Starting in the 1990s, independent animation studios have become more prominent in Brazil.
+Some examples are Belli Studio (Boris e Rufus and Esquadrão do Mar Azul) founded in 1999, and Combo Studio (O (Sur)real Mundo de Any Malu) founded in 2015.

+Since the 2010s, the adoption of personal computers in Brazilian homes alongside the rise of social media contributed to the feasibility of independent animation that drew national and international attention, for a range of audiences.
+Examples of virtual indie animators includes Ronaldo de Azevedo (Gato Galáctico and Turma do Cueio), Júlio Cesar (Juca Jacaré) and Fernanda Dias (Witch Bunny).

 In 2016, Alê Abreu's Boy and the World (released in 2013) won the first Annie Award for Best Animated Feature – Independent at the 43rd Annie Awards.
 Two years later, Tito and the Birds would be nominated in the same category.
+In 2023, Marcelo Marão's Bizarros Peixes das Fossas Abissais, which was entirely produced by a small team of up to 10 artists, won a prize at the MONSTRA - Lisbon Animation Festival.

 Philippines

 Independent animation in the Philippines provides as a medium at large by aspiring animators and experimental artists as in the case of the works of Roxlee (The Great Smoke and ABCD).

 The non-profit organization Tuldok Animation Studios Inc. is known for Flipino-related projects like Libingan and Pasintabi.

 Chile

-Pato Escala's 2014 debut short film, Bear Story, won the Academy Award for Best Animated Short.
+Gabriel Osorio Vargas and Pato Escala's 2014 debut short film, Bear Story, won the Academy Award for Best Animated Short.
 As a result, many animators such as Fernanda Frick (Here's the Plan), who worked on Bear Story, and Hugo Covarrubias (the Oscar-nominated Bestia) made their own animated shorts in Chile.